8bitPig/GMO-Clone/README.md

 (CC-BY-NC-SA 4.0)

 Before ordering, the files, especially the schemantic should be checked for errors or missing connections by a second pair of eyes please.
 If you checked them, please let me know. :)

+built and tested this version sucessfully on 24th of august 2019.